caasmo/restinpieces-litestream/README.md

     The `restinpieces` framework stores all configuration securely inside the application database.
 Use the `ripc` command-line tool (provided by the `restinpieces` project) to encrypt and save your `litestream.yml`.
     ```bash
     # This command assumes you have an age key and the ripc tool.
-    # It creates a new app.db if it doesn't exist and saves the config inside it.
     ripc -age-key age_key.txt -dbpath app.db config save -scope litestream litestream.yml
     ```
     This command saves the configuration under the `litestream` scope, which the daemon will use to load its settings on startup.